Current Size: 100%

 - On Thursday, November 19, at 3:30 p.m. there will be a teen book discussion about the novel The Wrath and the Dawn by Renee Ahdieh.

 Quincy Unplugged: Open Mic Night

-Drop by the Main Library on Monday, August 31, from 6:30-8:30 p.m. for a free acoustic open mic night and share your talent with a friendly audience.
+Drop by the Main Library on Monday, November 30, from 6:30-8:30 p.m. for a free acoustic open mic night and share your talent with a friendly audience.
 Do you have a song to sing?
 A joke you want to try on fresh ears?
 Some poetry that is crying to be spoken aloud to an appreciative audience?
-Come to our acoustic Open Mic Night and share your talent with other friendly, supportive artists.
-Play something original or bring your best cover, read a poem, perform a dramatic monologue, debut your stand-up comedy skit, or engage in any amateur-style performance.
-All musicians, poets, and performers are encouraged to participate and all ages are welcome.
+Come to our acoustic Open Mic night and share your talent with other friendly, supportive artists.
+Play something original or bring your best cover, read a poem, perform a dramatic monologue, debut your stand-up comedy skit or engage in any amateur style performance.
+All musicians, poets and performers are encouraged to participate and all ages are welcome.
 Sign up in person starting at 6:15 or just come to enjoy this great monthly mix of local performances which starts at 6:30.

-Grab some food and drink in the café and then join us almost every Thursday in August for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library.
-Every week we have a matinee showing.
-Evening showings start again on Thursday, August 13 (come to the concert on August 6!)
+Grab some food and drink in the café and then join us every Thursday we are open in November for this month's screenings of critically acclaimed newly released movies sponsored by the Friends of the Thomas Crane Public Library.

 All movie screenings are sponsored by the Friends of the Thomas Crane Public Library..

 Drop in for an afternoon movie at the North Quincy Branch, every Wednesday the branch is open, starting at 2:00 p.m.